AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ### 5. Pearson correlation:

-* Backgorund: Measures the strength and direction of the linear relationship between two variables relatively to their variances. the test checks if those variables change together in a manner that is significant statistically. r is calculated by:
+* Backgorund: Measures the strength and direction of the linear relationship between two variables relatively to their variances. r is calculated by:
 $$r=\frac{\sum_{i=1}^{N} (x_i-\bar{x})\cdot (y_i-\bar{y})}{(n-1)\cdot S_x\cdot S_y}$$
+Then, we perform the test:
 $$\frac{r}{\sqrt{(1-r^2)/(n-2)}}\sim t_{n-2}$$

 ![](pearson-2-small.png)

-* Use when: Testing if 2 variables change together significantly.
+* Use when: Testing if 2 variables change together in a manner that is statistically significant.

 * Assumptions:
    1. Under H0, the covariance of 2 variables is zero.